 If you still think Agile is good for managing software projects only, you are making a big mistake.
 Not only all projects can and should use Agile, but organizations as a whole should also become Agile too.

-The headlines are everywhere, companies who embrace/deploy Agile in their workplace are eating the world.
+The headlines are everywhere, companies who embrace/deploy Agile project management in their workplace are eating the world.
 So why Agile? because it is proven to work and get results.

 Too bad these companies do not advertise how they organize their workforce and share with everyone the amazing benefits they get from turning their companies into Agile enterprises.